schorts99/shared-kernel/README.md

 ### 📈 Telemetry

 - **Telemetry:** Abstract interface for unified telemetry across frontend and backend environments.
 Supports initialization, error tracking, custom context attributes, and transaction naming.
 Enables integration with observability platforms like New Relic via a consistent API.
+- **ConsoleTelemetry:** Development-friendly implementation of the `Telemetry` interface that logs errors, context, and transaction names to the console.
+Useful for local environments, testing, or CI pipelines where external observability is not required.

 ### 🧪 Value Objects